 - Application (including essay questions).

-- Four letters of recommendation -- For currently enrolled students, one of the four letters should be an institutional letter of recommendation which will be written by the Fellowships and Prizes Advisor.
+- Four letters of recommendation -- One of the four letters can be an institutional letter of recommendation which will be written by the Fellowships and Prizes Advisor.
 Recommenders must complete their letters on-line.
-In addition, please ask them to email their letters to firstname.lastname@example.org.
+In addition, please ask them to email their letters to email@example.com.

 - Official Transcript